madmurphy/libconfini/MANUAL.md

 most part of INI dialects has been implemented within it.

 Especially in Microsoft Windows a more radical syntax variation has been
-implemented: the use of the semicolon, instead of new lines, as delimiter between nodes, as in the following example:
+implemented: the use of semicolon, instead of new lines, as delimiter between nodes, as in the following example:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.ini}
 # delivery.conf